So, what is a sales strategy really?

 Picking ad hoc sales strategies from a list of roundups doesn’t work.
 You absolutely have to know your customers’ most pressing problems.

-Also, even when you’re sure of picking the right sales strategies, you still need to constantly fine-tune them so they get more leads.
+Also, even when you’re sure of picking the right sales strategy, you still need to constantly fine-tune them so they get more leads.
 If you use your sales data, you’ll always be able to identify opportunities for maximizing them.